cncf/wg-serverless/workflow/spec/examples.md

 #### Description

-In this example we use an Event-based Switch state to wait for arrival of the "VisaApproved", or "VisaRejected" Cloud Events.
+In this example we use an Event-based Switch task to wait for arrival of the "VisaApproved", or "VisaRejected" Cloud Events.
 Depending on which type of event happens, the workflow performs a different transition.
-If none of the events arrive in the defined 1 hour timeout period, the workflow transitions to the "HandleNoVisaDecision" state.
+If none of the events arrive in the defined 1 hour timeout period, the workflow transitions to the "HandleNoVisaDecision" task.

 #### Workflow Definition